 - Manner Schnitten: Our beloved wafers with hazelnut cream, invented in 1890 by Josef Manner.
 Its logo incorporates Vienna’s landmark St. Stephen’s Cathedral.
 Manner even sponsors a cathedral mason who works in the dome in fully Manner-branded uniform!
 You will find a huge outlet right next to St. Stephen’s Cathedral (Stephansdom).

-go to What To Do In Vienna – Must See And Do Tips
+find out What To Do In Vienna – Must See And Do Tips

 go to Visit Vienna – 20 Free Vienna Vacation Tools and Travel Tips

-go to Map of Vienna – City Maps of Landmarks, Hotels, Transport, Free Wifi and More
+explore a Map of Vienna – City Maps of Landmarks, Hotels, Transport, Free Wifi and More

 go to Vienna Travel Planning – Trip Planning and Travel Consulting by Vienna Unwrapped

-back to Vienna Tourism Tips – 16 Essentials To Know
+find more Vienna Tourism Tips – 16 Essentials To Know

 back to Vienna Unwrapped homepage